lsst-tstn/tstn-017/index.rst

 Based on the architecture specified in :ref:`LSE-150 <section-lse-150>` :cite:`LSE-150` for the configuration system (database or version controlled), we must now make sure enough information is captured to satisfy the traceability requirements specified in :ref:`LSE-62 <section-lse-62>` :cite:`LSE-62`.

 LSE-209 :cite:`LSE-209` specifies the global interface a component must implement to be a valid resource of the system, including a set of events to satisfy the aforementioned configuration requirements, e.g.; ``settingVersions`` and ``settingsApplied`` events.
-At the time of this writing, the information contained in LSE-209 :cite:`LSE-209` is insufficient to guide the development of the interfaces.
+At the time of this writing, the information contained in the released version of LSE-209 :cite:`LSE-209` is insufficient to guide the development of the interfaces.
+A `new draft <https://docushare.lsst.org/docushare/dsweb/Get/Version-68709/LSE-209_Draft_v2.docx>`_ is currently with the change control board (LCR-2269) and is expected to be released soon.

 The diagram in :numref:`fig-csc-start` illustrates the agreed upon interface for handling CSC configuration and satisfying the system requirements.